shibu69/WebNinjas/README.md

 ## Contributing
 We welcome contributions!
 If you'd like to contribute to the WebNinjas website, please follow these steps:

--Fork the repository.
+- Fork the repository.
--Create a new branch for your feature or bug fix.
+- Create a new branch for your feature or bug fix.
--Make your changes and commit them with descriptive messages.
+- Make your changes and commit them with descriptive messages.
--Push your branch to your fork.
+- Push your branch to your fork.
--Submit a pull request to the main branch of the original repository.
+- Submit a pull request to the main branch of the original repository.
--Please ensure that your code follows the established coding standards and that you provide clear documentation for your changes.
+- Please ensure that your code follows the established coding standards and that you provide clear documentation for your changes.